Tirunelveli district, Tamil Nadu, India

 Construction of phase one started in 2001 and the first two units of were originally scheduled for commissioning in December 2007 and December 2008 respectively.

 The project has, however, experienced significant delays because of persistent protests by locals and nuclear activists over safety concerns.

-Kudankulam NPP will have a production life of 60 years, which can be extended by another 20.
-The plant is expected to supply power at a cheaper rate of about Rs2.50 per unit.
+Kudankulam NPP has a production life of 60 years, which can be extended by another 20.
+The first unit of the plant supplies power at a cheaper rate of about Rs3.89 per unit.

 Kudankulam, or Koodankulam, is India’s first nuclear plant to use imported PWR technology.
 The existing nuclear power plants in India use pressurised heavy water reactor or boiling water reactor technology.

-KNPP uses the advanced version of Russian-developed PWR nuclear technology, VVER-1000 type reactors, also know as water-water power reactors.
+KNPP uses the advanced version of Russian-developed PWR nuclear technology, VVER-1000 type reactors, also known as water-water power reactors.

 VVER technology has completed more than 1,500 reactor-years of operating time.

 KNPP uses AES-92, also called the V-466 model, which is the latest version of the third-generation VVER-1000.
 This integrates active and passive safety measures, including passive heat removal system (PHRS), hydrogen re-combiners, core catcher, hydro accumulators and quick boron injection system (QBIS).
 This multi-layered safety feature ensures the plant and environment are safe.

 The AES-92 includes a combination of active and passive safety solutions.
 It retains the traditional active safety provisions such as the use of neutron-absorbing control rods to control the reactivity.